hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 # Real Campaign Examples

-- **Fake reCAPTCHA** — This variant closely mirrors the look and functionality of the legitimate Google reCAPTCHA, making it highly convincing to internet users.
+- **Fake reCAPTCHA**
+<br>This variant closely mirrors the look and functionality of the legitimate Google reCAPTCHA, making it highly convincing to internet users.

 ![image.png](/images/mega77.png)